 Scene Point Blank is a music webzine founded in March 2003 by four individuals on the AFI messageboard.
-The site initially began with a focus on hardcore/punk but has since expanded in its seven-years-and-counting history to cover indie, hip-hop, pop, jazz and more.
+The site initially began with a focus on hardcore/punk but has since expanded in its seven-years-and-counting history to cover indie, metal, doom, hip-hop, pop, and more.

 One of the site's early goals to set it apart from competitors was our "multiple author" reviewing concept.
 Several writers would tackle the same record and give individual scores which were then averaged out for the overall rating.
 This balanced effort at reviewing also carries over into the site's methods for forming "Best Of" lists at the end of the year - each staffer submits a list of their top records and this is compiled into an overall, democratically-selected site list - no editorialising.

 While the site focuses on independent and heavy music, the staff has diverse interests that are reflected in the often genre-crossing coverage.
 Dedicated readers may notice inconsistent spelling between reviews.
 Writers use spelling native to their home countries, for example: without editorialising or editorializing.

 SPB has relaunched a number of times and has had several editors, beginning with Shane Shirey, moving onto Michael Phillips, and now Loren Green.
 More information about past and present writers can be found on the 'Staff' page.

 Below are some screenshots and demos of the earlier incarnations of the site since launch.
 See evolution unfold before your very eyes.

 This layout marked Scene Point Blank's first venture into the online world!
 Marvel at how cute and naive we were back then, with a vast staff of 6.
 Back then, the site was updated manually by various staffers, and manually updated to reflect new reviews/news that were posted.
 Also, in true SPB tradition, we stole artwork to fill the layout out with.